Thant198/ICT105-STT-MVP/README.md

 ### Validation Objective

-The group tested the CampusLife Hub prototype with users to evaluate the usability of the interface, navigation, search functionality, and announcement management.
-The validation aimed to collect user feedback and identify areas for improvement before further development.
+The group tested the CampusLife Hub MVP prototype with target users to evaluate navigation, announcements, search, dashboard, and administration features.
+User feedback was collected to identify usability issues and improve the prototype before further implementation.

 ---